vinceimbat/vinceimbat/content/doubt leads to integrity.md

 ---
 title: Doubt leads to integrity
 date: 2017-11-04
+aliases:
+  - thoughts/doubt-leads-to-integrity
+draft: false
 tags:
+  - thoughts
   - seedlings
-draft: false
-sr-due: 2023-12-02
+sr-due: 2025-11-28
-sr-interval: 1
+sr-interval: 391
 sr-ease: 230
 ---
-Doubt helps us become truer to ourselves.
+[[Doubt]] helps us become truer to ourselves.

 When you doubt your religion, you start to listen to the points of view of those of other religions or those with no religions.
 You become closer to your enemies.
 Artificial divisions are diminished.